remp2020/crm-api-module/README.md

 		- setRetentionThreshold('-2 months', 'created_at')
 ```

+## Database tables migration

+Because of need of changing primary keys (int -> bigint), in tables that contain lots of data (or have risk of overflowing primary key if its int), we had to create migration process.
+Since some tables are very exposed and cannot be locked for more than a couple of seconds, we decided to create new tables, migrate the data manually and keep the old and new table in sync while migrating.

+_This migration process is necessary only for installations after specific version for specific table, and is two steps process._

+### Api logs migration (installed before version 2.5.0)

+Consists of `api_logs` table migration.

+Steps:
+1. Run phinx migrations command `phinx:migrate`, which creates new table `api_logs_v2` (in case there is no data in table, migration just changes type of primary key and next steps are not needed).
+2. Run command `api:convert_api_logs_to_bigint`, which copies data from old table to new (e.g. `api_logs` to `api_logs_v2`).
+Command will after successful migration atomically rename tables (e.g. `api_logs` -> `api_logs_old` and `api_logs_v2` -> `api_logs`), so when the migration ends only new tables are used.

 ## API documentation

 All examples use `http://crm.press` as a base domain.
 Please change the host to the one you use